 Manner of Death

-Sudden or violent deaths can lengthen the duration of the anger and depression stages of grief, according to Dr. Nikole Benders-Hadi.
-These stages will be discussed at length in the section that discusses the Five Stages of Grief.
+According to Dr. Nikole Benders-Hadi, sudden or violent deaths can lengthen the duration of the anger and depression stages of grief.
+These stages will be discussed at length in the Five Stages of Grief section.

-These types of deaths increase the chances of grief-related disorders in grieving children because they result in frustration over unresolved feelings for the deceased parent, especially if the parent-child relationship was tumultuous or abusive.
+These deaths increase the chances of grief-related disorders in grieving children because they result in frustration over unresolved feelings for the deceased parent, especially if the parent-child relationship was tumultuous or abusive.

 Long-term suffering is painful for survivors, but it often gives them more time to say goodbye while the parent is still alive, allowing room for reconciliation.